alexruco/liane/README.md

 # Liane 🚀

 Welcome to **Liane**!
 This project is designed to manage interaction with AI by email.
-Named in honor of Liane Margarida Rockenbach Tarouco, pioneer of AI and Computer Networks
+Named in honor of [Liane Margarida Rockenbach Tarouco](https://scholar.google.com/citations?user=LnxqSEQAAAAJ&hl=en), pioneer of AI and Computer Networks

 ## Features ✨

 - **Emails from user**. 🎉
-- **Email from admin**. 🔥
+- **Emails from admin**. 🔥
 - **Responses to both**. 🌟

 ## Installation 💻